B-Akapo/Darey.io/project7-loadbalancing-nginx/README.md

 Now do the same for `server_two`.
 Remember to select it instead of `server_one`

 # Connecting To Your EC2 Instance From Your Local Machine
 Connecting to your EC2 from you local machine is easy.
-I have a detailde guide you can find [here](https://github.com/B-Akapo/Darey.io/tree/main/project3-deploying_A_LAMP_Application#connecting-to-your-ec2-instance-from-your-local-machine)
+I have a detailed guide you can find [here](https://github.com/B-Akapo/Darey.io/tree/main/project3-deploying_A_LAMP_Application#connecting-to-your-ec2-instance-from-your-local-machine).

 # Installing Apache Webserver
 Now that we have our servers running both on the cloud and our local machine, let is install Apache on both servers.